containerum/containerum/README.md

 where ```127.0.0.1``` is the address of your machine with Containerum.

 Now you can access Containerum Web UI at ```local.containerum.io```.

 Default username: admin@local.containerum.io

 Password: verystrongpassword

 ## Getting started
-Containerum has an intuitive web interface.
-Yet we recommend starting with learning the [object types](https://docs.containerum.com/objects/object-types/) in Containerum Platform as well as the instructions on configuring [Containerum Platform](https://docs.containerum.com/configuration/) in our Docs.
+Containerum has an intuitive interface.
+Yet we recommend starting with learning the [object types](https://docs.containerum.com/objects/object-types/) in Containerum as well as the instructions on configuring [Containerum](https://docs.containerum.com/configuration/) in our Docs.

 Don't forget to install [chkit CLI](https://github.com/containerum/chkit) (from source code or binaries - whatever you prefer!).